It’s a toss up with “best cooker ever” . . .

 In other words, Kresser and many other researchers believe that eczema may sometimes be an expression of a gut imbalance.
 So what do we do with this information?
 Since boo-boo kisser is about as official as things get for me professionally I’ll leave that to you and your trusted healthcare provider.
 I am not a doctor, this is not medical advice, none of these statements have been evaluated by the FDA, and they are not intended to diagnose, treat, or cure any disease.
 Please see full disclaimer here if you need more convincing.

-However, I want to pass along several dietary and lifestyle changes that others have found helpful, many of which can be found on mainstream medical resources such as this article published by the University of Maryland Medical Center.
+However, I want to pass along several dietary and lifestyle changes that others have found helpful, many of which can be found on mainstream medical resources.

 According to Chris Kresser, supporting balanced gut flora is helpful for nurturing skin health. (source) One of the most often suggested ways to go about this is by consuming fermented foods or a high-quality probiotic.
 (I use both a soil-based and lactic-acid based probiotic.
 Both are listed on my resources page.)

 In addition to being taken internally, they can be directly applied to skin.
 “When you apply a probiotic directly it can actually act as a barrier because it’s competing with the bad bacteria from taking hold,” Whitney P. Bowe, a board-certified dermatologist and clinical assistant professor of dermatology at Icahn School of Medicine at Mt.
 Sinai Medical Center in New York, told ABC News.